SAG-GithubApprentice/Project-1/README.md

 Forecasting Results: The Prophet library is used to forecast future prices, with visualizations of the forecasted trends.
 A summary of the forecasting results is provided, discussing potential market directions.

 ## Directory

-The primary and final code file is "MAIN_CODE_FINAL.ipynb"
+Primary and final code file is "MAIN_CODE_FINAL.ipynb"

 Slide presentation is "Project 1 Slides.pdf"

+Documentation files:
+"P1-proposal_summary.docx"
+"P1_schedule.docx"

 <img width="304" alt="Screenshot 2024-02-12 at 7 18 48 PM" src="https://github.com/SAG-GithubApprentice/Project-1/assets/151570128/e83f7be5-534c-4d2c-b852-9aa58d873923">